 The major difference between OSPF and BGP is that the OSPF is an intradomain routing protocol while BGP is the interdomain routing protocol.
 The OSPF protocol uses link state routing.
 On the other hand, BGP protocol uses path vector routing.

 The routing operations performed inside an autonomous system is known as intradomain routing or interior gateway routing and when the routing is performed between two autonomous systems, it is referred to as interdomain routing or exterior gateway routing.
-An autonomous system is a group of networks and router under the control of a single administration.
+An autonomous system is a combination of networks and router which is controlled by single administration.

 Content: OSPF Vs BGP